A practical guide to Confluence knowledge integration in 2026

 Confluence pricing

 To use the native integration, you’ll need active subscriptions for both Jira Service Management and Confluence.
-The costs for Confluence can add up, depending on your team size and the features you need.
+The costs for Confluence are structured to scale with your team.

 FreeStandardPremiumEnterprise